HooderTheSpooder/Side-Stuff-Portfolio/README.md

 # Side-Stuff-Portfolio
-A portfolio containing Side projects such as Tryhackme and letsdefend.io
+A portfolio containing Side projects such as Tryhackme and risk analysis volunteering and personal projects.